ncwlaw/vim/README.md

 - cd ~/vim/plugged/YouCompleteMe
 - ./install.py --all

+- Install Parameters for subset of completers:
+    - ruby: --racer-completer
+    - javascript: --tern-completer

 Issues
 -------------
 - If you have issues with rvm, just make a symbolic link from the default rvm to the /usr/lib folder